Oscar van Dillen: Employment and affiliation

-Van Dillen teaches World music composition as well as music theory in the jazz, pop and world music department at the Conservatory of Rotterdam.
-He lives in the same city.
+Van Dillen teaches world music composition as well as music theory in the jazz, pop, and world music department at the Conservatory of Rotterdam, in the city where he lives.

 He is a member of Componisten 96, a closely restricted association for the promotion of composing in the Netherlands.

 He was the first chairperson of the Dutch chapter of the Wikimedia Foundation and among its founders.
 From December 2006 to July 2007 he was a member of the Board of Trustees of the Wikimedia Foundation.
-He is also the vice president of The Netherlands - Turkey Friendship Foundation.
+He is also the vice president of The Netherlands–Turkey Friendship Foundation.

 He is a founding member of the Rotterdam School of composers.

 Works and projects

 On 22 February 2008 his work Paradox – Music for a Sculpture was performed at the Boymans Van Beuningen Museum in Rotterdam.

 On 21 November 2008 his *2 Cameras @ Sea (2008) premiered at Muziekgebouw aan 't IJ, Amsterdam during SHIFT, the Canadian and Dutch Arts Festival.
 Van Dillen composed the music for the Canadian ensemble "Continuum Contemporary Music".

 In April 2009 Continuum Contemporary Music of Toronto premiered 2 Cameras @ Sea, a collaboration between Oscar van Dillen and Canadian filmmaker Clive Holden, commissioned by the Canada Council for the Arts.
 The performance took place at the Images Festival in Toronto, and was repeated in Amsterdam.

 Also in 2009, Original Winds from Breda performed his ballet music in an extended series of music and dance performances in Rotterdam.

 Van Dillen wrote Objet Privé, for solo cello, and Forecast, for violin, cello and bayan for cellist John Addison who also has one of the string quartets on his repertoire list.

 Doelenkwartet premiered both of his string quartets and continue to play them regularly.